Eigenvalues of Cayley graphs: Ramanujan Cayley graphs

 \subsection{Bounds for the degrees of Ramanujan Cayley graphs}

 Given an odd integer $m \ge 1$, define $\hat{l}_m$ to be the maximum odd positive integer $l$ such that for every even integer $k$ between $m-l$ and $m-1$, all $k$-regular circulant graphs of order $m$ are Ramanujan.
-The following result is due to Hirano et al. \cite{HiranoKY13}.
+The following result is due to Hirano, Katata and Yamasaki \cite{HiranoKY13}.

 \begin{thm}\emph{(\cite[Theorem 1.1]{HiranoKY13})} Let $m \ge 15$ be an odd integer.
 Then

 where $\varepsilon_m \in \{0, 2\}$.
 Moreover, the case $\varepsilon_m = 2$ occurs only if $m$ is represented by one of the quadratic polynomials $k^2 +5k +c$ for some $c \in \{\pm1,\pm3,\pm5\}$ and is either a prime or the product of two primes $p, q$ with $p < q < 4p$. \end{thm}